conniemy/BasketballVideo/README.md

 Baidu Yun：https://pan.baidu.com/s/1glSeUaTVVnnD4ROpNbGOsg
 PIN：ncvq

 ## Contact.
+This dataset is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+​​You are free to:​​
+### Share​​ — copy and redistribute the material in any medium or format.
+### ​​Adapt​​ — remix, transform, and build upon the material.
+​​Under the following terms:​​
+​​Attribution​​ — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+​​NonCommercial​​ — You may not use the material for commercial purposes.
+​​No additional restrictions​​ — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+## Contact.
 This repository is maintained by Naye Ji (conniemy).
 Feel free to reach out directly at jinaye@cuz.edu.cn with any questions or comments.